azhu7/SpotifyAdMute/README.md

 # Spotify Ad Mute
 ## Description
-Spotify Ad Mute is a simple Spotify listener that mutes ads.
+Spotify Ad Mute is a simple Spotify listener that mutes ads... for those of us without Spotify Premium :).

 ## Quickstart
 To run, download the repo and run the .exe in the distribution folder